Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Results and Discussion

-High-frequency actuation has been shown to result in quasi-steady control~\citep{Amitay2002a, Glezer2005,Feero2015, Kim2022,Xu2023,Machado2024b}.
-This is due to the short actuation period, which results in the generation of additional vortices before the preceding ones have convected over the airfoil, as the actuation period, $T = 1/f_m$, is much shorter than the convective timescale, $t_c = c/U_{\infty}$ ($T < 0.1t_c$).
-However, phase-dependent flow behaviour is still observed at the lowest DC control case.
-At $\phi=\ang{90}$ and \SI{5}{\percent} DC, a train of vortices persists until $x/c = 0.6$, where they begin to dissipate.
-In contrast, at $\phi=\ang{180}$ the vortices dissipate earlier (around $x/c = 0.4$), leading to reduced near-wall velocities and less effective momentum transport.
-This aligns with the phase velocity profiles discussed previously in figure~\ref{fig:phase_velocity_profiles}, which illustrate slower near-wall velocities at $\ang{180}$ and $\ang{225}$ for $x/c \geq 0.4$.
-Higher DCs produce more consistent vortices across phases due to the more constant actuation effect from the SJAs.
-This phenomenon explains the tighter spread of phase velocity profiles in figure~\ref{fig:phase_velocity_profiles} for the \SI{50}{\percent} and \SI{95}{\percent} DC cases.
+High-frequency actuation typically produces quasi-steady control by generating new vortices before the preceding vortices have convected over the airfoil~\cite{Amitay2002a, Glezer2005,feero2015a, Kim2022,Xu2023,Machado2024b,Xu2025effect}.
+This occurs when the actuation period, $T = 1/f_m$, is much shorter than the convective timescale, $t_c = c/U_{\infty}$; in the present study, $T \approx 0.1t_c$.
+However, low-DC control disrupts this quasi-steady behavior, introducing significant phase-dependence.
+At \SI{5}{\percent} DC, the chordwise dissipation point of vortices varies throughout the actuation cycle.
+At $\phi=\ang{90}$, a train of vortices persists until $x/c = 0.6$ before dissipating, whereas at $\phi=\ang{180}$, dissipation occurs farther upstream (around $x/c = 0.4$).
+The dissipation of vortices farther upstream reduces momentum transport and results in slower near-wall velocities.
+The phase velocity profiles in Figure~\ref{fig:phase_velocity_profiles} exhibit velocity deficits at $\ang{180}$ and $\ang{225}$ for $x/c \geq 0.4$, corresponding precisely to the phases and chordwise locations where vortex dissipation occurs.
+This correspondence demonstrates that phase-dependent vortex dissipation governs flow unsteadiness at low DCs.
+At higher DCs, more consistent SJA actuation produces coherent vortices across phases, leading to the tighter spread of phase velocity profiles observed in the \SI{50}{\percent} and \SI{95}{\percent} DC cases.